 I write ultra-high-performance code.
 I do what's needed when it's needed.
 I once read an article about best practices.
 I don't follow them.
 I read a book about programming patterns.
 It sucked.
-I write code in C. C++ when needed.
-Intrinsics in a pinch.
-Assembler when necessary.
-GLSL if I have a GPU available.
+I write code in C and intrinsics, C++ when needed, and assembler when necessary.
+GLSL if there's a GPU available.

-I've written low-level, high-performance code for alot of different CPUs over the years: Motorola 68000, PowerPC, assorted ARM devices, Philips TriMedia (awesome), Texas Instruments DSPs (crap), Mellanox TILE-Gx, Intel (AVX2 etc.) and NVidia GPUs.
+I've written low-level, high-performance code for alot of different architectures over the years: Motorola 68000, PowerPC, assorted ARM devices, Philips TriMedia (awesome), Texas Instruments DSPs, Mellanox TILE-Gx (fun), Intel SSE2/AVX2 etc., and NVidia GPUs.
 Surely I've forgotten some.

-I've written video pipelines, threading frameworks, menu systems, camera controllers, communication systems, fixed obscure bugs, the list goes on.
-There's alot of example code in the Source Code section.
+I've written video pipelines, threading frameworks, menu systems, camera controllers, communication systems, fast encryption and hashing routines, laser galvanometer controllers, and fixed alot of obscure bugs.
+And that's just professionally: I do a lot of hacking in my spare time, too.
+Examples are available in the Source Code section.

-Earlier, I worked for Cisco.
+Before that, I worked for Cisco.
 And before that, TANDBERG.
 TANDBERG was pretty great.
 Cisco wasn't.
-I also worked for PCTVNet back in the day.I've made several of videos over the years.
+I also worked for PCTVNet back in the day.I've made several videos over the years.
 Most of them are in the Videos section.
 Here's some of the latest ones:

 We also did some cutting-edge work on denoising and dejittering 25 year old VHS tapes:

 I regularly rip off other people's works.
 Sorry.
-I took the Quaternion Julia shader by Keenan Crane, fixed some bugs and made a threaded CPU version.
+In 2019, I took the Quaternion Julia shader by Keenan Crane, fixed some bugs and made a threaded CPU version.
 Not necessarily in that order.
 Spent some time figuring out how to increase the quality without generating more noise.
-Bought a new 8-core CPU to render it, but it still took some days at 100% load to finish.
-Next time I'll get a more quiet cooling system: